 Don’t forget this step is to determine would move the needle forward for your business.
 Many founders make the mistake of scaling too early, too fast, and don’t correctly measure their experiments.

-The Bullseye - What is Working
+What is Working - The Bullseye

 If all goes well in the second step, the third step is to find one thing that is working best and focus on it.
 You should direct all your resources and efforts towards it, as you should try to scale your results.
-At any given moment, the majority of customers will come from a dominant source, so this is the one you need to work on.

 Many businesses often get distracted by other channels, possibly 2 or 3 others that performed well in earlier tests.
 Some channels, such as SEO, only work if used with others.
 It’s important, however, to ensure all your efforts are spent on supporting the core channel, rather than to have many fingers in different pies.